 How Does a Cage Liner Work?

-1. The top layer of fleece wicks liquid into the middle abosorbent layer, keeping a soft and dry surface for your pet's paws.
+1. The top layer of fleece wicks liquid into the middle absorbent layer, keeping the surface soft and dry for your pet's paws.

 2. The super-absorbent middle layer holds liquid and minimizes odor until washing time.

 3. At the end of the week (or every 4-5 days for more than one pet), wash and dry the liner and you're all set for another week.

 We use a fabric that is super-absorbent and designed to prevent odor.
 Our production team researched and tested a variety of absorbent fabrics for several months before selecting it.

 Are cage liners for rabbits?

 Yes!
 Many of our customers purchase our liners for their bunnies.
 They are tested and proven to be just as loved by our bunny friends as they are by piggies!

 No. In order to provide you with the best prices and the fastest turn-around time, we are no longer able to make custom-sized cage liners.
 Not to worry, we are always looking into adding new cage sizes.